Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
 -----
   - Changelog:
-     - v0.8.1:
+     - v0.8.2:
         - [=] New features:
-        - Added robust conversion function to handles ragged list-to-list samples.
-        - added 2D array conversion function to handles inhomogenous shape during anisotropy measurement.
+        - Added new calibration method for advanced batch prediction to calibrate probability based on attention and final index chosen from advanced prediction method.
-        - fixed Fragile inhomogenous shape handling in AME Encoder function.
+        - Added robust fix for inhomogenous shape handling in hash_ID function

 <img width="1280" height="600" alt="WhatsApp Image 2026-05-27 at 07 16 32" src="https://github.com/user-attachments/assets/4b58a556-45a3-419b-96fd-9c1b76cac574" />